-With respect to the fourth component, the proposed regulation required a consolidated plan to describe how the SEA will improve the skills of teachers, principals, or other school leaders in identifying students with specific learning needs and providing instruction based on the needs of such children.
-This included strategies for supporting teachers, principals and other school leaders in schools with low-income students, lowest-achieving students, ELs, and other categories of children.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations students, lowest-achieving students, ELs, and other categories of children.
 This component also required a description of the steps that will be taken to ensure that low-income and minority students in Title I schools are not taught at disproportionate rates by ineffective, out-of-field, inexperienced teachers, and required States to define "ineffective teacher," "out-of-field teacher," "inexperienced teacher," "low-income student," and "minority student."
-The proposed regulation also required SEAs to do a "root cause analysis" to identify the factors contributing to any disproportionality and to describe strategies for eliminating this disproportionality.

-With respect to the fifth component, the proposed regulation required a description of the State's strategies and uses of funds for supporting: 1) the continuum of a child's education from preschool through grade 12; (2) equitable access to a well-rounded education and rigorous coursework; (3) school conditions for learning; and (4) the effective use of technology.
+The proposed regulation also required SEAs to do a "root cause analysis" to identify the factors contributing to any disproportionality and to describe strategies for eliminating this disproportionality. students with a requirement to "identify the likely causes," and only those causes that are most significant.
+Supporting all students With respect to the fifth component, the proposed regulation required a description of the State's strategies and uses of funds for supporting: 1) the continuum of a child's education from preschool through grade 12; (2) equitable access to a well- rounded education and rigorous coursework; (3) school conditions for learning; and (4) the effective use of technology.
 In addition, under this component, the proposed regulations required a description of how the State would use Title IV, Part A and B (Student Support and Academic Enrichment Grants; 21st Century Community Learning Centers) funds and other Federal funds to support the State's strategy for supporting all students.
+Maintain similar requirements Performance management Required States to include a description of their "system of performance management" for each component except for the component on consultation and coordination.
+Replace the requirement for a "system of performance management" for each element with a sole focus on this approach through the Consultation and Performance Management component.